astronomer/docs/astro/configure-worker-queues.md

 Your Organization can enable up to 10 additional different worker types for each Hybrid cluster.
 After a worker type is enabled on an Astro Hybrid cluster, the worker type becomes available to any Deployment in that cluster and appears in the **Worker Type** menu of the Cloud UI.

 1. Review the list of supported worker types for your cloud provider.
-See [AWS](resource-reference-aws.md#worker-node-types), [Azure](resource-reference-azure.md#worker-node-size-resource-reference), or [GCP](resource-reference-gcp.md#worker-node-size-resource-reference).
+See [AWS](resource-reference-aws.md#worker-node-types), [Azure](resource-reference-azure.md#worker-node-size-resource-reference), or [GCP resource references](resource-reference-gcp.md#worker-node-size-resource-reference).
 2. Contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following information:

     - The name of your cluster.
     - The name of the worker type(s) you want to enable for your cluster.
 For example, `m6i.2xlarge`.

-For more information on requesting cluster changes, see [LINK].
+For more information on requesting cluster changes, see [Manage Hybrid clusters](manage-hybrid-clusters.md).

 :::